markusstraub/radlkarte/README.md

 Optional (omitting the attributes means 'no'):
 - oneway: yes (route only legal in one direction)
-- steep: yes
+- steep: yes (very steep,
-- unpaved: yes (dirt, gravel or extremely uneven surfaces paved surfaces)
+- unpaved: yes (dirt, gravel or extremely uneven surfaces even though they are paved)

 ### Point Attributes